 As a foreigner who does not speak Japanese, it is extremely difficult to book high end restaurants by yourself.
 There are three options.

 First, you may rely on a booking service like Pocket Concierge (reservation fee is hidden in the price) and Tableall (4,000円 reservation fee).
 These are great resources, especially for last minute reservations and for some high quality restaurants that you can book while staying at a very low cost hotel.
 It is also very convenient, and although their selection of restaurant is growing, sadly most restaurants are not available through those services.
-For example, Sushi Sho Masa, Ichita and Tagetsu are on Pocket Concierge; Kohaku, Ogata, Ishikawa and many others are on Tableall.
-I like when fees are transparent, and the information about the restaurants is more interesting on Tableall, but there are some interesting restaurants on PC.
-There is also Voyagin, but sometimes they advertise restaurants that they know they cannot book (for example Saito) and then they will book another restaurant instead, which is a practice I do not appreciate.
+For example, Sushi Sho Masa and Tagetsu are on Pocket Concierge; Kohaku and Ishikawa, and many others are on Tableall.
+Overall, Tableall is the best website.
 Voyagin's reservation fee is often also more than 7,000円 per person, which is too high.
 You can get a hotel room with a concierge at Gracery Tamachi Hotel for 7,500円 on certain days for two people.
-Overall, Tableall is wonderful and if you are able to get your bookings through them, that is the best and easiest way.

 Second, you can book a hotel that has concierge services, and that hotel will book your restaurant reservations for you.
 This is the most flexible option if you are in Japan as a tourist for a short period.

-Third, Visa Infinite Concierge has been able to book approximately 10 restaurants on my behalf, including great ones.
+Third, Visa Infinite Concierge has been able to book many restaurants on my behalf, including great ones.
 However, what they can do is more limited than hotel concierges, because some restaurants (for example Jiro or Sawada) only want to deal with hotels.
+I do not have an American Express card, but my understanding is that the Visa Infinite concierge is faster and more responsive.
+My Visa Infinite card only costs $120 per year.

 For most restaurants, reserving in this manner either 1 month or 2 months in advance will be enough.
 This is the case for getting a reservation at Sukiyabashi Jiro Honten, who takes reservations on the first day of the month prior.
 I got a reservation at Jiro for lunch on my first try with a 4-star hotel.
 I got my second reservation with a 3-star hotel.
 However, lucks plays a large role and some of my friends were not successful despite staying several nights at expensive hotels.
 Be patient and resilient.